All about IEP Goal Writing – your questions answered!

 - Use SMART Goals – measurable and observable

 - Goals should be aligned with skills (not curriculum)

 - Use your colleagues – they will be the best “bank” you'll ever have!
 Check out the Special Educators Resource Room Facebook community – closed for confidentially and a fantastic (free) resource for busy special educators!
 You DON'T have to do it alone.

-The Special Educators Resource Room Bundle has a I.E.P.
-Goal Writing Guide ready to help you – there’s tips and guidelines, a planning page, and exemplars:
+The Special Educators Resource Room Bundle has an I.E.P.
+Goal Writing Guide ready to help you – there's tips and guidelines, a planning page, and exemplars: